RedBloodCell1/learn_cypress/README.md

 - You don't want to write test that rely on something like css class that change a lot (To make it not flaky).
 Meaning if something changed a little bit, you dont want the code to break on something not trivial at all. you want to use most of the time data-test.
 - npx cypress open = to open cypress app

+So today i have learned enough to understand the fundamentals of cypress, next, i will be finishing all the video and learn detox for the next one.
+Talking about detoxxxx......
+Okay i have not been detoxing for a while but i guess its gonna be fine.
+I will be more responsible and actually study a lot.
+See you guys tomorrow